optimismname/ons/README.md

 # Resolvers

-Resolvers can be found in the resolver specific [repository](https://github.com/ensdomains/resolvers).
+Resolvers can be found in the resolver specific [repository](https://github.com/optimismname/resolvers).

 # Generating LLL ABI and binary data

-ENS.lll.bin was generated with the following command, using the lllc packaged with Solidity 0.4.4:
+ONS.lll.bin was generated with the following command, using the lllc packaged with Solidity 0.4.4:

-    $ lllc ENS.lll > ENS.lll.bin
+    $ lllc ONS.lll > ONS.lll.bin

 The files in the abi directory were generated with the following command:

-    $ solc --abi -o abi AbstractENS.sol FIFSRegistrar.sol HashRegistrarSimplified.sol
+    $ solc --abi -o abi AbstractONS.sol FIFSRegistrar.sol HashRegistrarSimplified.sol

 # Getting started